pnkfelix/presentations/monartist-padl-2017/src/slides.md

 Where can you get it?

-Once the frontend is done, I will put out a 1.0 release (fatherhood has been a distraction).
+Once frontend is done, will put out a 1.0 release (fatherhood: distracting)

 For now you can find it at: